 Rule 34.
-Production of Documents, Electronically Stored Information, and Things and Entry Upon Land for Inspection and Other Purposes
+Producing Documents, Electronically Stored Information, and Tangible Things, or Entering onto Land, for Inspection and Other Purposes

 Rule 34 Summary